msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

          - A msg for global.tyastatus.openapi logging, having as 'value' the result from OpenAPI (a JSON structure).
          - Or an error message.

 - **APIstatus** pseudoDP: uses the Tuya API 'query_properties', is a replacement for "GET schema".
-Using this Tuya API as the advantage that the API result includes also the DPs.
+Using this Tuya API has the advantage that the API result includes also the DPs.
      - Input: none
      - Output:
          - A message for global.tyastatus.openapi logging, having as 'value' the result,
          - A msg for global.tyastatus.device logging, having the read DP-values.
          - or an error msg.

-- **APIinstruction** pseudoDP,  which uses the Tuya API 'send_properties', is a replacement for "MULTIPLE SET":
+- **APIinstruction** pseudoDP: uses the Tuya API 'send_properties', is a replacement for "MULTIPLE SET":
      - Input:
         - An object with couples (code: value) required by OpenAPI and a DP map required by log.
      - Output:
         - A message for global.tyastatus.openapi logging, having as 'value' the result,
-        - A msg for global.tyastatus.device logging, having the read DP-values.
+        - A msg for global.tyastatus.device logging, having the sent DP-values.
         - or an error msg.

 **global.alldevice update**